anzegu/song_lyrics/README.md

 This is an app for song lyrics.
 Everyone can view lyrics, search them in the search bar or by clicking on a letter which is located at the top of the page.

 Creating an account is possible with email or by logging into facebook or steam.
-Usershave the option of changing their username and password.
+Users have the option of changing their username and password.

 A user can then add lyrics to a song through the add page.
 On the page he must select the author, album, genre, type the name